NVIDIA/cuda-quantum/docs/sphinx/using/install/local_installation.rst

 Installation In Container Images
 ++++++++++++++++++++++++++++++++++++

 If you are using the CUDA Quantum container image, the image already contains all necessary runtime libraries to use all CUDA Quantum components.
+To take advantage of GPU-acceleration, make sure to enable GPU support when you launch the container, that is pass the `--gpus all` flag when launching the container with Docker and the `--nv` flag when launching the container with Singularity.

-It does not, however, contain all development dependencies for CUDA, such as, for example the `nvcc` compiler.
+Note that the image does not contain all development dependencies for CUDA, such as, for example the `nvcc` compiler.
 You can install all CUDA development dependencies by running the command

 .. code-block:: console

     sudo apt-get install cuda-toolkit-11.8

 inside the container.
-Note that most Python packages that use GPU-acceleration, such as for example `CuPy <https://cupy.dev>`__, require an existing CUDA installation.
+Most Python packages that use GPU-acceleration, such as for example `CuPy <https://cupy.dev>`__, require an existing CUDA installation.
 After installing the `cuda-toolkit-11.8` you can install CuPy with the command

 .. code-block:: console